zeroc-ice/ice-packaging/ice/rpm/README.md

 ## The .rpmmacros File

-If building RPMs for Amazon Linux AMI or SuSE 12, you need to create a file named `.rpmmacros` in your home directory with the following content:
+If building RPMs for Amazon Linux AMI or SLES 12, you need to create a file named `.rpmmacros` in your home directory with the following content:
 ```
     %dist .amzn1